6 Different Types of Yoga and Their Benefits

 – Increases flexibility and strength

-Kundalini – is said to be an energy that is coiled at the base of each person’s spine.
+Said to be an energy that is coiled at the base of each person’s spine.
 This yoga practice helps to uncoil and release the kundalini energy.
 The aim is to build vitality and increase consciousness.
 Kundalini yoga is an uplifting yoga which incorporates regular dhyana, pranyama, mantras and asanas.

 Benefits of Kundalini Yoga